What is the difference between RG59 and RG6?

 - Loss at 400 MHz: 4.3 dB

 - Loss at 900 MHz: 6.8 dB

 - Loss at 1000 MHz: 7.0 dB

 Plenum spaces are the open spaces above the ceiling or below the floor that are used for air circulation.
-Technically, any ductwork is considered a plenum space too.
-These spaces are important for air circulation in any building, but they also bring some problems if you ever have a fire because of the high oxygen content and lack of fire barriers.
+These spaces are important for air circulation in commercial buildings, but they also bring some problems if you ever have a fire because of the high oxygen content and lack of fire barriers.
 Using untreated cables in plenum spaces can spread the fire to other areas very quickly and spread noxious smoke throughout the building.
-Plenum cables are coated with flame retardant and made using special plastics that don’t smoke nearly as much as other plastics to help prevent this problem.
+Plenum cables are coated with flame retardant and made using special plastics that don’t release toxic gasses or smoke nearly as much as other plastics to help prevent this problem.
 Any cable that you run through plenum spaces must be plenum rated.

 Outdoor and Direct Burial Coax

 If you are running cable outside, it has to have added protection from the weather and the elements.
 Outdoor cable has been specially designed to resist the elements.
-They come with a PE (polyethylene) jacket instead of the standard PVC jacket used in most coax cables.
-The PE jacket makes this cable extremely resistant to cold weather, moisture, chemicals, abrasion, cutting, and even lightning.
+They come with a PE (polyethylene) jacket instead or UV treated PVC jacket.
+The outdoor rated jacket makes this cable extremely resistant to cold weather, moisture, chemicals, abrasion, and cutting.

 When you bury a coaxial cable, moisture becomes even more of an obstacle.
 Without added moisture protection, you risk moisture and contaminants entering into the cable and corroding your shielding and conductor.
 Direct burial cable has the special PE jacket that outdoor coax has, along with a special gel-like substance in the jacket that blocks water and moisture corroding your conductor and damaging your signal.

 How Sewell Direct Brings Superior Value